Skip to main content

 Need to know

-• Registration is required for all courses as space is limited.
+• Bookings are required for all ‘Adults learn to ride’ courses, as space is limited.

-• Registrations close at least 48 hours before each session.
+• Registrations close 48 hours before each session.

 • The venue address and further details will be supplied once you have registered.